-Dr. Gregory Zilboorg, Russian author and dramatist member of the Kerensky Government and a member of reception committee for the Elihu Root Commission, w be the speaker at the January meeting of the Women's Club at the Inn, on the afternoon of the third.
-The regular day is Monday, the second, but owing to the holiday meeting has been arranged for the following afternoon
+Dr. Gregory Zilboorg, Russian author and dramatist, member of the Kerensky Government and a member of the reception committee for the Elihu Root Commission, will be the sneaker at the January meeting of the Women's Club at the Inn, on the afternoon of the third.
+The regular day is Monday, the second, but owing to the holiday the meeting has been arranged for the following afternoon.

 The current readings chapter will meet on Tuesday afternoon.
 Jan.
-10, at 2:30 o'clock, at the home of Mrs. Silas B Brownell, Tennis Place Apartments, when Mrs. Robert Adams will review "If Winter Comes," by A. S. M. Hutch-
+10, at 2:30 o'clock, at the home of Mrs. Silas B. Brownell.
+Tennis Place Apartments, when Mrs. Robert C. Adams will review "If Winter Comes," by A. S. M. Hutch-

 The ways and means committee of the club, Mrs. Walter S. Mayer, chairman, announces a card party, to be given on Wednesday afternoon, Jan.
-18, at the home of Mrs Henry Hirschberg.
-The tables will be \$5.00 each-sing tickets \$1.25-and this sum includes prizes and refreshments.
+18, at the home of Mrs. Henry Hirschberg.
+The tables will be \$5.00 each-single tickets \$1.25-and this sum includes prizes and refreshments.